cyrillebenoit/LiveSplit.GradedSplits/README.md

 9. Open up LiveSplit again.
 Your layout should have 2 sets of splits.
 10. Remove the original split component from your splits.

+## Thanks
+In no particular order:
+Chlorate - https://chlorate.ca/ - for putting in effort with ideas+testing+bug reporting, as well as making the icons, https://chlorate.ca/split-icons/
+Protomagicalgirl - http://proto.ml - for putting in lots of effort ideas+testing+bug reporting, and advertising!